livewire/livewire/docs/actions.md

 }
 ```

-The JavaScript expression `alert('Post saved!')`, will now be executed on the client after the post has been saved to the database on the server.
+The JavaScript expression `alert('Post saved!')` will now be executed on the client after the post has been saved to the database on the server.

-Similar to `#[Js]` methods, you can access the current component's `$wire` object inside the expression.
+Just like `#[Js]` methods, you can access the current component's `$wire` object inside the expression.

 ## Magic actions